 The Benefits of Forearm Plank

-There is a good reason why Forearm Plank is incorporated in every Yoga Pod class — it fires you up!
+There is a good reason why Forearm Plank is incorporated in every Yoga Pod class — from beginner yoga to the most advanced — it fires you up!

 Let’s talk about the physical benefits of this pose.
 After all, a sustainable yoga practice should have a healthy balance of mindfulness and physical activity.
 Although it’s tough, when done correctly, the Forearm Plank strengthens the abs, legs and core.
 It is also good for stretching the arches of your feet as well as your calves, shoulders and hamstrings.

 Making this pose a regular part of your practice will pay off, as it is great for preparing the body for arm balances and inversions such as Dolphin Pose and Forearm Stand.